Enrolment

 Scholarships are not granted unconditionally and are regularly reviewed.
 This scholarship is granted on the basis of academic achievement, co-curricular achievement/community involvement, and effort and attitude.
 The recipient is expected to maintain a minimum standard in these three key areas.
 They are also expected to maintain full-time enrolment, maintain an impeccable behaviour and attendance record, and adhere to College rules and guidelines.

-Our General Excellence Scholarships recognise students who display academic excellence, a hard-working attitude and co-curricular/community engagement.
+Our General Excellence Scholarships recognise a limited number of students who display academic excellence, a hard-working attitude and co-curricular/community engagement.

 Who can apply?